jpothanc/jpothanc.github.io/README.md

 I don't claim to be a design master, but I believe I have a good sense of it.
 I always wanted to learn one of the modern web languages like React or Angular.
 I could not, mainly due to packed schedules.

 I used to be all about Microsoft technologies, working on desktop and backend services using .NET Core.
-But lately, I've been diving into Java, Spring Boot, and React, and it's been pretty amazing, I have to say.
+But lately, I've been diving into Java, Spring Boot, Python and React, and it's been pretty amazing, I have to say.

 I'm feeling like a true full-stack developer now, and I've got myself to thank for taking this leap.